stelin41/super-fast-dumpster-diver/README.md

 }'
 ```

 Now run the loader.
-This process is expectect to take about 1h per 100GB or 1h per 1bn rows (in a HDD).
+This process is expected to take about 1h per 100GB or 1h per 1bn rows (in a HDD).
+NOTE: It drops the table and starts over if you run it twice.

 ```bash
 python3 loader.py --command "$(cat scan.sh)"